bryan-snyder/hashcat-builder/README.md

-# hashcat-builder
+# Hashcat Builder

-shell script to remove and rebuild hashcat from source
+This will remove and then rebuild hashcat to the current version from source.
+Will ensure you have everything you need installed to build as well.

+Uses apt-get with -y tag

+You will need to make this script executable.